Ambulance Night Shift

 I was introduced to the ambulance crew in their ready-room on the ground floor of the hospital, where they wait for the call to action to come through.
 I described the Skye At Night project, and showed them my layout copy of the book that I always carry with me, and I was delighted when they agreed to join in.

 Once I’d finished photographing the medical staff, I dropped in to see the ambulance team again with my friend Paddy who was assisting me on this shoot.
 We pulled together a swift plan to shoot outside with one of the ambulances at the Accident and Emergency entrance to the hospital.
-This would allow me to get two shots, one of the ambulance in motion and the other a portrait of Kelly and Alistair in situ.
+This would allow me to get two shots, one of the ambulance in motion and the other a portrait of Kelly and Alastair in situ.

 For the motion shot, a slow shutter speed was key to get an image that looked dynamic and exciting.
 I wanted to be quite close to the passing ambulance to emphasise the motion and light trails as it drove past, so used my Sony A7III and 16-35mm lens at 16mm.